Hexworks/zircon.skeleton.kotlin/README.md

     on your system if you want to clone / fork this project.
 You can get it [here](https://git-scm.com/).
     Alternatively you can download the zip / tarball from the [Releases page](https://github.com/Hexworks/zircon.skeleton.kotlin/releases).
 2. *Java*
-    This project uses Kotlin so you must install a Java *JDK* to get started.
+    This project uses Kotlin, so you must install a Java *JDK* to get started.
 We suggest [OpenJDK](https://openjdk.java.net/install/) but any other JDK will do.
 Java 8 or above is recommended.

 That's all!